 On a recent visit with my parents Immy had a lovely time collecting flowers, petals and nuts from around their garden.
-When my Mum sent me a photo of an arrangement she had made in a bowl, I suggested she collect some more to bring home for us to use to make collages with.
-She came home a colourful collection of flowers, petals and leaves and the next morning we had a good look around our own garden for others to add.
+When my Mum sent me a photo of an arrangement she had made in a bowl, I suggested she collect some more to bring home for us to use in some creative activities.
+She came home a colourful collection of flowers, petals and leaves and the next morning we had a thorough look around our own garden for others to add.

 I love that we had so found so many colours, and not only in the flowers – we had leaves in many shades of green, as well as brown, grey, yellow, red, pink and even a deep, deep purple.
 Immy was obviously inspired by the colours and textures and was excited to get started with creating with this natural bounty of artistic potential.

 Making Flower Fairies & Other Colourful Collage Creatures

 You will need:

 - Lead pencil or permanent marker pen

 - White craft glue, glue pot and brush